Ak-wa/PortWard/README.md

 ![lastcommit](https://img.shields.io/github/last-commit/ak-wa/PortWard.svg)
 ![follow](https://img.shields.io/github/followers/ak-wa.svg?label=Follow&style=social)

-PortWard is a tool delevoped for checking a list of assets/hosts for critical ports (e.g RDP) and sending an email to you with the results, in case of a critical port being open.
+PortWard is a tool developed for checking a list of assets/hosts for critical ports (e.g RDP) and sending an email to you with the results, in case of a critical port being open.

 ## How does it work?
 * PortWard checks a list of IPs/hostnames for specific Ports using nmap